 studies for robotic marimba and disklavier

-This piece explores the compositional affordances of mechanical instruments, using the extended precision of electro-mechanical devices to create dense layers of shifting harmonies and polyrhythms.
-The collection of studies focuses on merging an electronic minimalist sensibility with acoustic instruments.
+This piece explores the compositional affordances of mechanical instruments, using the extended precision of electro-mechanical devices to create dense layers of shifting harmonies and asymmetrical polyrhythms that form a puzzle-like structure.
+The collection of studies focuses on mapping an electronic minimalist approach to acoustic instruments, conjoining the seemingly divergent relationship between electronic music production and the physical space of musical instruments.

 pulses // patterns

 Exhibit | Dec 8 – Dec 13, 12-5pm (Except Sunday)

 pulses // patterns invites listeners into a spatial experience of a large-scale electronic and acoustic instrument.
 Formed from technology from the pipe organ and electronic organ building traditions, a custom array of rotary speakers and a single pipe-organ rank is interfaced with MIDI and micro-controllers to create a system of interlinked sonic objects.
 The installation conceives of the room’s space as an unfolding sculpture, as the air is compressed, accelerated, and spun into sound by the mechanics of the instrument, which breathe heavily with droning chords and pulses that phase and synchronize over the duration of the composition.

 Press – BeatRoute Magazine Feature 2017